dirvine/data_chain/docs/data_blocks.md

 ## Timestamped order of data

 With a small modification to a `DataBlock`, a list of timestamps can be obtained along with the proof.
-The median value of such timtamps can be used to provide a certain range (within a day or hour) of the publication date of any data item.
-This cna also be used to prove first version or attribution of an initial creator of any digital information, regardless of copies existing and possibly altered slightly.
+The median value of such timestamps can be used to provide a certain range (within a day or hour) of the publication date of any data item.
+This can also be used to prove first version or attribution of an initial creator of any digital information, regardless of copies existing and possibly altered slightly.